Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 ]
 ```

 With the help of `import` statements, we added a `"graphql"` route to our list of `urlpatterns` that will automatically open the [GraphiQL](https://graphiql-test.netlify.app/typedoc/) API browser for testing our queries and mutations.
 This is done with the `graphiql` parameter of the `GraphQLView.as_view()` method.
-However, it can switched off by setting `graphiql` to `False`.
+However, it can be switched off by setting `graphiql` to `False`.
 Django's `csrf_exempt` decorator is used to allow API clients to POST to the graphql endpoint we have created.

 Next, let's import the `include()` function to add the app urls to our `restaurants_graphql_api/urls.py` file (for our entire Django _project_):